 Exporting assignment submissions

 Exam, Homework, and Bubble Sheet Assignments

-When you open one of the submission PDFs, on the first pages you'll find the student's overall score, the full rubric (unless you've changed the default Rubric Item Visibility settings), and the rubric items you applied, comments you entered, and text box annotations you added to the student's work.
+When you open a student's submission PDF, on the first pages, you'll find the following: their overall score; the full rubric (unless you've changed the default Rubric Item Visibility settings); the rubric items you applied; the comments you entered; and the text box annotations you added to the student's work.
 Notice that each text box annotation has a circled number next to it.
-On the latter pages, you'll find the student's submission, any pencil annotations you gave the student (e.g., corrections you hand drew on their work using Gradescope's pencil tool), and circled numbers indicating where you gave the student a text box annotation.
+On the latter pages of the PDF, you'll find the student's submission, any pencil annotations you gave the student (e.g., corrections you hand drew on their work using Gradescope's pencil tool), and circled numbers indicating where you gave the student a text box annotation.
 Note that any LaTeX you used in your text box annotations will appear as LaTeX syntax rather than text or equations on the first pages of the PDF (see image below).

 Posting assignment grades to an LMS